sandra8282/applied-regression-2016/pages/homework.md

 _Due Tuesday 2/10/2015, 5pm_

 * (30 points) Complete [Lab 2](../assets/labs/lab2-intro-mlr.pdf).
 Hand in a PDF and Rmd file via Google Drive.
 The final PDF file should be no more than 6 pages, including graphs.

-_Due Tuesday 2/3/2015, 5pm_
-(PDF and Rmd files to be handed in via Google Drive)

-* (20 points) Create a short reproducible document (using knitr) that describes the basic structure of a dataset and summarizes some key features of the data using a few key tables and figures.
-Choose a dataset from [these datasets](datasets.html),  the ones in the class Google Drive, or some other dataset that interests you.
-Be sure to pick a dataset that has a continuous variable that you can use as an outcome variable in a linear regression model.
-Your write-up should address the following points:
-  * What is the background/context for this data?
-  * Data management: How many observations are there?
-Is the data tidy?
-What is the unit of observation?
-  * Data validation: Is there any missing data?
-If so, are there patterns to the missingness?
-Are there any obvious outliers in the data?
-  * Choose 4 to 10 key variables from your dataset (including the outcome variable).
-Include a codebook-style table that lists for each chosen variable the names, definitions, type of variable (i.e. categorical, continuous, binary), and the number of missing observations.
-Choose at least two of these variables and provide figures that show their univariate distributions.
-Describe the plotted distributions in words.
-  * Run simple linear regressions with two different predictor variables.
-Interpret the results.
-Plot a scatterplot of each regression and include the fitted line on the graph.
-Rescale your predictor variables if necessary to obtain a meaningful interpretation of beta0.
-* (10 points) Using R, create an example of Simpson's paradox using simulated data, where you have a continuous outcome variable, one continuous x variable, and one categorical x variable.
-It is not necessary to fit regression models to show the paradox, but you should use several graphics to illustrate the slopes, as was shown in the slides for class 1.
-You should simulate your data using probability distributions with the R functions such as `rnorm()`, `runif()`, `rpois()`, etc...
-Every time your .Rmd file is re-knit, you should end up with different data, but the story should be the same.